 Even if you are not sure that what you are experiencing is a heart attack, it is always better to call 911.
 Do not hesitate to seek emergency medical attention if you believe you or anyone else may be suffering from a heart attack.

-Does Chest Pain Always Indicate a Heart Attack?
+Is Chest Pain Always a Heart Attack?